sparshpatial/Flutter_Auth/README.md

 # flutter_Auth

-A new Flutter project including  the Welcome page , Login page , Sign in page , Home page  made form scratch.
+A new <b>Flutter project</b> including  the <b> Welcome page , Login page , Sign in page , Home page </B>  made form scratch.

-Preferred to be run in an Android Simulator for a better clearity of the UI designs.
+=>Preferred to be run in an Android Simulator for a better clearity of the UI designs.

-Can run in any web browser(Chrome etc) and also on IOS devices.
+=>Can run in any web browser(Chrome etc) and also on IOS devices.

 ## Getting Started